 D2R is the gene for the D2 dopamine receptor and encodes a member of the D2-like class of dopamine receptors.
 It is one of the most abundant dopaminergic receptors expressed in the brain.
 This strain could be used to screen and assess agonist and antagonist drugs specific to the D2 receptor.
-These mutant mice could also provide a novel experimental system with which to study the role of dopamine in numerous brain functions, CNS-related diseases, addiction, depression, and anxiety-related disorders.
+These mutant mice, technology # 0405, could also provide a novel experimental system with which to study the role of dopamine in numerous brain functions, CNS-related diseases, addiction, depression, and anxiety-related disorders.
 They provide an excellent model for Parkinson’s disease.
 In addition, these mice could be useful in better determining the role of dopamine in heart, renal and eye function.

 Breeding pairs are available which have been backcrossed on the congenic C57BL/6J background.

 No other D2 receptor knock-out mice are known to exist.